Ten Top Tips for a better LinkedIn Profile

 Don't just say that you sell great shoe polish.

-Quantify it: Tell me “I can save you 22.6% on your shoe polish costs, and make your shoes last 3 months longer.”
+Quantify it: Tell me “I can save you 22.6% of the cost of your shoe polish, and make your shoes last 3 months longer.”

 Ok, so you may not be in the shoe polish business, but my point here is that you need to sell people on the specific benefits you offer.
 And the more specific you can be, the better.